prabha10292/A-Hybrid-Sudoku-Hangman-Game/README.md

 # A Hybrid Sudoku Hangman Game
 A unique twist on two classic games—Sudoku and Hangman—combined into a single interactive Python-based experience.
-Solve Sudoku puzzles while avoiding wrong guesses in a Hangman challenge!
+Solve Sudoku puzzles while avoiding wrong guesses in a Hangman challenge.

-# Sudomania: A Hybrid Sudoku + Hangman Game
-Sudomania is a creative fusion of two beloved games—**Sudoku** and **Hangman**—designed in Python.
 Test your logic and vocabulary as you solve Sudoku puzzles with an added twist: wrong inputs could cost you in a Hangman-style penalty!

 ## Features